Texas ‘6th Great Lake’ As Flood Now Size Of Lake Michigan: Addicks Dam ‘Imminent Spill-Over’

 — World News Tonight (@ABCWorldNews) August 28, 2017

-Governor Greg Abbott of Texas spoke with Fox & Friends this morning and he said they are monitoring the dam situation, but their main concern is getting people to safety right now.
-He has been in daily contact with the President and the White House and they’ve assured the governor they will have all the manpower they need.
+Governor Greg Abbott of Texas spoke with Fox & Friends this morning, and he said they are monitoring the dam situation, but their main concern is getting people to safety right now.
+He has been in daily contact with the president and the White House, and they’ve assured the governor they will have all the manpower they need.
 The dams are “obviously a very deep concern,” said Governor Abbot when asked about the water level now being at spill level by the Fox & Friends hosts.

 While Forbes Magazine reports that 25 trillion gallons of water could fall on the state of Texas by the time this storm moves out, that’s not something you can easily picture in your mind.
 When you say the area of flooding is the size of Lake Michigan, then this gives you a better idea of what they are dealing with in Texas.
 The state of Rhode Island would have 931 inches of water, which is approximately 77 feet, of rainfall across the entire state if they had to deal with the same amount of flood water that fell on Texas, according to a table created on Forbes.
 This also offers up more of a perspective of what Texas is dealing with today.